18 Things to Do in Providence in Rhode Island: History, Art, Family-Friendly Fun & More

 During WaterFire, small bonfires are set ablaze on the rivers to illuminate the night, creating a beautiful atmosphere.

-You can even take a gondola ride down the river with the fires blazing beside you.
-It’s a very Hallmark-movie-moment.
+You can even ride a gondola down the river with the fires blazing beside you.

 If you’d prefer to avoid the crowds, book a dinner reservation with a view instead.
-Cafe Nuovo can’t be beat.

 Get all the details in our Rhode Island winter guide.